elimbaum/elimbaum.github.io/index.md

 This is Eli Baum’s personal website.

-This fall, I will begin my PhD in cryptography at BU, advised by [Mayank Varia](https://www.mvaria.com/) and [John Liagouris](https://cs-people.bu.edu/liagos/index.html).
+I am PhD student at Boston University, advised by [John Liagouris](https://cs-people.bu.edu/liagos/index.html) and [Mayank Varia](https://www.mvaria.com/).
+We are working on building usable and secure multi-party computation.

 ### posts
 {% for post in site.posts %}